JacobAngel87/API_Practice/README.md

 ## Carls Notes

 I consolidated a bunch of code in the `Apirequester` class.
-The GET method was combind with the POST method, because they did exactly the same thing.
+The GET method was combine with the POST method, because they did exactly the same thing.
 All methods for interacting with the API are inside the `ApiRequester` class.

 I edited the VolleyCallBack to use generics so it could handle multiple datatypes.